Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 Convoy Voyages:

-As will be seen when going to Page 1 of the documents received from the Norwegian archives, Solør was en route from Singapore to Brisbane when Norway was invaded by the Germans on Apr.
+As will be seen when going to Page 1 of the documents received from the Norwegian archives, Solør was en route from Singapore to Brisbane when war broke out in Norway on Apr.
 9-1940.
 Her voyages that year, and the majority of those made in 1941 (and 1942), took place without a convoy.

-At the end of Aug.-1941 she's listed in the Halifax-U.K. Convoy HX 147, together with the Norwegian Nueva Granada, Bello, Bralanta, Sandanger, Slemmestad, Strinda, G. C. Brøvig, and O. A. Knudsen.
-Solør was scheduled to return across the Atlantic with the the westbound Convoy ON 19 on Sept.
+At the end of Aug.-1941 she's listed in the Halifax-U.K. Convoy HX 147, together with the Norwegian Nueva Granada, Bello, Bralanta, Sandanger, Slemmestad, Strinda, G. C. Brøvig and O. A. Knudsen.
+Solør arrived Bowling on Sept.
+12, Ardrossan on the 14th.
+She was scheduled to return across the Atlantic with Convoy ON 19 on Sept.
 21, but instead joined the next convoy a few days later, ON 20.
 She was bound for New York, and had station 82, arriving New York (via Halifax Oct.
 11) on Oct.
 14, having started out from Clyde on Sept.
-25. Follow the links for more convoy info - see also Page 2.
+25. See Page 2, which also shows some of her 1942 voyages, while the rest are listed on Page 3 (it'll be noticed that she spent quite a long time in Los Angeles that fall).

 Skipping now to Jan.
-6-1943, when she was scheduled for Convoy HX 222 from New York, but did not sail; there's also a notation saying "not for U.K." next to her name.
+6-1943, when she was scheduled for Convoy HX 222 from New York (Vestfold was sunk - follow the link for details), but did not sail; there's also a notation next to her name saying "not for U.K.".
 This may have something to do with the fact that she took part in the Torch operations, which had commenced in Nov.-1942.
-In fact, according to Page 3 of the archive documents, she sailed from New York on Jan.
+In fact, from Page 3 of the archive documents we learn that she sailed from New York on Jan.
 13-1943 and arrived Casablanca on Febr.
-2. Arnold Hague has her in Convoy UGS 4 for this voyage, and she's said to have headed back to New York the following month with Convoy GUS 5, arriving her destination on Apr.
-1. Hague's listing for both these convoys is available via the external links provided below.
+2 (remaining there for several weeks).
+For this voyage, Arnold Hague has included her in Convoy UGS 4, and she went back to New York the following month with Convoy GUS 5, arriving her destination on Apr.
+1. A. Hague's listing for both these convoys is available via the external links provided within the Voyage Record above.
 (My page about Athos has a list of other Norwegian ships taking part in the Torch operations).
-In May that same year, Solør was scheduled for Convoy HX 240 from New York to the U.K. (departure May 19-1943), but instead joined the next convoy on May 25, HX 241, taking station 92.
-She was bound for Avonmouth, where she arrived (via Belfast Lough) on June 11 (heading back to New York a few days later - again, see the archive document already referred to, and the list of ON convoys above).
+From New York, she proceeded to Baltimore a couple of days later, and as can be seen when going back to Page 3, she did not leave until May 12, when she continued to Philadelphia, then returned to New York.
+She was scheduled for Convoy HX 240 to the U.K. on May 19, but instead joined the next convoy on May 25, HX 241, taking station 92.
+She was bound for Avonmouth, where she arrived (via Belfast Lough) on June 11, heading back to New York a few days later in Convoy ON 189*, which originated in Liverpool on June 16 and arrived New York July 1.
+Gallia, Glarona, Kong Sverre, Roald Amundsen, Solsten and Troubadour are also listed in this convoy, while Acanthus, Potentilla and Rose are named among the escorts (see ON convoy escorts).

-According to Fred Turner's story in my Warsailor Stories section, Solør left Philadelphia on Nov.
-19, 1943 with a cargo of gasoline, bound for Algiers, docking in Algiers on Dec.
-15 (this fits with the fact that she's listed as bound for Algiers in Convoy UGS 25; ref. external link below - note, however, that the dates don't quite agree with the information found on Page 3 of the archive documents, which gives arrival Algiers as Dec.
-13).
-Fred adds that after unloading, they returned to the U.S. and landed in New York on Jan.
+Fred Turner says in his story in my Warsailor Stories section that Solør left Philadelphia on Nov.
+19-1943 with a cargo of gasoline, bound for Algiers, docking in Algiers on Dec.
+15. This fits in with the fact that she's listed as bound for Algiers in Convoy UGS 25; ref. external link in the table above - however, the dates that Fred remembers don't quite agree with the information found on the archive document mentioned above, which gives arrival Algiers as Dec.
+13. Fred adds that after unloading, they returned to the U.S. and landed in New York on Jan.
 19-1944 (archive doc gives arrival New York as Jan.
-16-1944 - see also Convoy GUS 25 below).
+16 - she had made this voyage in Convoy GUS 25).
+Her subsequent voyages are shown on Page 4, and in the Voyage Record.

-In Apr.-1944 she made a voyage from Algiers to Port Said, having joined convoy KMS 46, which left Gibraltar on Apr.
-6 (Solør left Algiers Apr.
-8 - see Page 4) and arrived Port Said on the 16th.
+In Apr.-1944 she made a voyage from Algiers to Port Said, having joined Convoy KMS 46, which left Gibraltar on Apr.
+6; Solør started out in Algiers on Apr.
+8 and arrived Port Said on the 16th.
 This convoy will be added to an individual page in my Convoys section; in the meantime, the ships sailing in it are named in the section listing ships in all KMS convoys.
-In June we find her in Convoy MKS 53, departing Port Said on June 18, arriving Gibraltar on the 29th; Solør, however, was bound for Augusta, where she arrived on June 24 (this convoy will also be added, but for now, please see the section listing ships in all MKS convoys).
-The following month I have her in Convoy GUS 45, which left Port Said on July 4-1944 and arrived Hampton Roads on the 29th, but several ships parted company on the way, while others joined.
-In fact, Solør joined the convoy from Augusta on July 9 and was bound for Baltimore, with arrival there on the 29th.
+She now made voyages to Suez, Aden and Abadan, then back to Aden, Suez and Port Said, and in June that year we find her in Convoy MKS 53, departing Port Said on June 18, arriving Gibraltar on the 29th; Solør, however, was bound for Augusta, where she arrived on June 24 (this convoy will also be added, but for now, please see the section listing ships in all MKS convoys).
+Having made a voyage to Taranto and back to Augusta (Page 4), she joined Convoy GUS 45, which left Port Said on July 4-1944 and arrived Hampton Roads on the 29th, but several ships parted company along the way, while others joined.
+According to the original convoy document, Solør joined from Augusta in the morning of July 9 and was bound for Baltimore, with arrival on the 29th, again remaining there for over 3 weeks before proceeding to Philadelphia (perhaps she had been fitted out for service as Escort Oiler?).

 Final Fate - 1945:

-Solør had returned to New York with the westbound Convoy ON 274 (departure Liverpool Christmas Eve 1944, arrival New York Jan.
-8-1945 - this page has the names of other ships sailing in it), and was on her way back to the U.K. again in Convoy HX 332 with a cargo of 11 000 tons oil for Clyde, as well as gliders, when she was torpedoed in the port side engine room (stern) on Jan.
-27-1945 by U-825 (Stölker) while inward bound from New York for St. Georges Channel, position 52 35N 05 18W.
+As already mentioned, Solør had arrived New York on Jan.
+8-1945.
+She was on her way back to the U.K. again in Convoy HX 332, having departed New York on Jan.
+13 with a cargo of 11 000 tons oil for Clyde, as well as gliders (and 60 depth charges, serving as Escort Oiler), when she was torpedoed in the port side engine room (stern) on Jan.
+27 by U-825 (Stoelker) while inward bound for St. Georges Channel, position 52 35N 05 18W.
+Commodore for this convoy was in Abraham Lincoln.

 The entire after structure was damaged, the poop dropping 4 to 5 ft.
-The vessel was abandoned at 13:25, about an hour after the torpedo had hit.
-4 had died, 40 survived and were picked up by the rescue vessel Zamalek.
-The crew (except for 7 who had been injured) was placed back on board Solør the next day, while the 7 injured men were taken to Swansea by Zamalek and admitted to Swansea Hospital.
+The ship was abandoned at 13:25, about an hour after the torpedo had hit.
+4 had died, 40 survived and were picked up by the Rescue Vessel Zamalek.
+With the exception of 7 men who had been injured, the crew was placed back on board Solør the next day, while the injured men were taken to Swansea by Zamalek and admitted to Swansea Hospital.

-Solør was taken in tow and beached at Oxwich Bay late at night on the 29th.
+Solør was taken in tow and beached at Oxwich Bay late at night on the 29th (again, see also Page 4).
 Half of her cargo and 17 gliders had been unloaded before she broke in two and was given up as a total loss.
 The foreward 2/3 of the ship was later refloated and broken up at Briton Ferry, while the stern portion was left at Oxwich, then salved for scrap in July 1952.

 The inquiry was held in Cardiff on Febr.
-6-1945 with the captain, the 2nd mate, the 2nd engineer, Able Seaman Ulleland (helmsman) and Ordinary Seaman Bird (lookout) appearing.
+6-1945 with the captain, the 2nd mate, the 2nd engineer, Able Seaman Ulleland (helmsman at the time of attack) and Ordinary Seaman Bird (lookout) appearing.

-The American Ruben Dario was also torpedoed by U-825 that day, but could continue.
+The American Ruben Dario was also torpedoed by U-825 that day, but could continue (ref. external link at the end of this page).
 U-1051 was apparently also in the area, ready for attack, but was never able to deliver a report as it was sunk by an escort that same day, according to "Nortraships flåte".
-This sinking date corresponds with a footnote in Jürgen Rohwer's book - however, Uboat.net has the 26th in the Irish Sea, saying it was U-1172 that was sunk in St. Georges Channel on the 27th - see external link at the end of this page.
-Rohwer has Solør listed as a steamer, but that's incorrect.
+This sinking date corresponds with a footnote in Jürgen Rohwer's book - however, Uboat.net has the 26th in the Irish Sea, saying it was U-1172 that was sunk in St. Georges Channel on the 27th - again, see the external links at the end of this page.
+For info, U-1051 had sunk Galatea a few days earlier, while U-1172 had been responsible for the attacks on Spinanger and Vigsnes - follow the links for details.
+(Rohwer has Solør listed as a steamship, but that's incorrect).

 Crew List: